Choosing a Non-Traditional Trade or Occupation: Toward Gender Diversity in Employment

 Gender diversity in employment is important in achieving economic equality.
 Such diversity can contribute to reducing the wage gap between women and men.
 Women's access to jobs predominantly held by men is particularly relevant, since these jobs are usually paid higher wages.

-To make a career transition or to look for a new job are good opportunities to expand your professional horizon.
-Visit the Exploring Trades and Occupationspage and check the Non traditional filter of your choice to discover the options available to you.
+If you are considering making a career change or looking for a new job, take the opportunity to explore a non-traditional career.
+Visit the Exploring Trades and Occupations page and check the Non traditional filter of your choice to discover the options available to you.